CahBots/cahbot/README.md

 #### **Want to support CahBot?** You can support CahBot [here](https://goo.gl/QBvB7N).

 Any and all donations are super-duper-sdooder appreciated, but aren't neccessarily required.
-All they do is help me continue working on this semismall project :smiley:
+All they do is help me continue working on this semi small project :smiley:

 #### **Want to help make CahBot?** Join [our Discord server](https://goo.gl/02ZRK5) and talk with us!